-A compartment for shoes.
+A compartment for shoes or a small bag.

 Fourth, when the seat is positioned horizontally it actually looks like a bed not just a flat business-class seat.
 The drawback is the seat back must be manually lowered to create a bed.

-If you have thoughts about my evaluation of my best business class seats or have others to add to the list, please comment below.
+If you have thoughts about my evaluation of best business class seats or have others to add to the list, please comment below.